json-ld/scrawl.js/README.md

 environment variables to be setup.
 For examples of those, see the [publish.sh.example](publish.sh.example).

+## Wrapping bash scripts

+If you're on a machine that has bash available, there are a couple useful tools in the `scripts/` folder.
+To configure them, copy the `publishing.cfg.example` to `publishing.cfg`, make your changes, and then run the scripts (which wrap the node code).

 ## Development

 During development, you'll want to test with the working copy version of